mlevit/aws-auto-cleanup/app/README.md

 #### Resource ID

 The `resource_id` field within the allowlist table holds a unique identifier for the allowlisted AWS resource.
-Due to some limitations with AWS, ARNs are not a viable unique identifier for all AWS resources and therefore an alternative was identifier was created.
+Due to some limitations with AWS, ARNs are not a viable unique identifier for all AWS resources and therefore an alternative identifier was created.

 The below table indicates AWS resources that are supported by Auto Cleanup along with indications and examples of `resource_id` values for each resource.